mattbrailsford/umbraco-headrest/README.md

-# umbraco-headrest
+# HeadRest
-A simple headless rest API framework for Umbraco
+A REST based headless approach for Umbraco